notepad-plus-plus/npp-usermanual/README.md

 ```

-Type [http://localhost:1313/](http://localhost:1313/) on the adress bar of your browser et voil‡!
+Type [http://localhost:1313/](http://localhost:1313/) on the adress bar of your browser et voil√†!